England, Scotland & Ireland in 16 days

 Day 14: Birr & Tullamore

-Today, you'll depart Clifden for the picturesque heritage town of Birr, developed around the Birr Castle estate of the Parsons family, the Earls of Rosse.
+Today, you'll depart for the picturesque heritage town of Birr, developed around the Birr Castle estate of the Parsons family, the Earls of Rosse.
 Heaving with history, Birr is one of Ireland’s premier heritage towns and proud of its unique character spanning many centuries.
 The tree-lined malls and avenues of elegant houses dating from the 1800s tell a fascinating story.
 The castle itself is the home of the 7th Earl of Rosse, and is not open to the public but the award-winning gardens are.
-From Birr, continue your journey to Tullamore to learn about how whiskey is made and sample a wee dram before arriving in Dublin for a 2-night stay.
+From Birr, continue your journey to Tullamore to learn about how whiskey is made and sample a wee dram before arriving at your hotel in Dublin for a 2-night stay.

 Day 15: Dublin